-An annual SEND report in provided to governor detailing the school SEND profile as well as progress towards outcomes and the attainment gap between SEND children and their peers.
+An annual SEND report is provided to governors detailing the school SEND profile as well as progress towards outcomes and the attainment gap between SEND children and their peers.
 This report also provides action points following analysis to move children forward or demonstrate need for further support to be sought.